ZupIT/beagle-docs/content/en/Tutorials/How to display a screen.md

 ### The Screen Request class.

-The `ScreenRequest` is an internal Beagle class used to request which screen you want to display.You will only list the **`URL`** attribute for the page you want to load from the BFF.
+The `ScreenRequest` is an internal Beagle class used to request which screen you want to display.
+You will only list the **`URL`** attribute for the page you want to load from the BFF.
 However, this element has other attributes, which can be used in the transition and between screens.

 To learn more about this class, check out on [**Screen Request**](/api/screen-request)
 {{% /tab %}}